KDr2/kdr2.net/source/about.rst

 Changelog of this site
 ~~~~~~~~~~~~~~~~~~~~~~

+- 02/04/2010 add comments service based on django_ and Ajax.
 - 02/04/2010 remove the blog based on |wordpress|_.
 - 01/31/2010 built the first version with |sphinx|_.